If you are doing building work that requires development consent (a DA), you also need a Construction Certificate (also called a CC).

 For many steel structures, the parts of the BCA requiring structural adequacy only provide a technical method of designing a compliant building.

 Unlike other kinds of structures (like a timber framed house), there are no ‘span tables’ or similar documents referred to by the BCA that can be used to easily check if the design complies with the BCA.

 A structural engineer is the appropriate person to perform the calculations and checks needed to check a design meets the requirements of the standards that are referenced by the BCA.

 The BCA lists a certificate from a professional engineer as an acceptable form of evidence that a design fulfils specific requirements of the BCA.

-I’ve never been asked for this before, why now?
+- I’ve never been asked for this before, why now?

 These span tables are now out of date (they are based on old versions of the relevant standards) and therefore cannot be relied on for compliance with the current requirements.

-Can you recommend an engineer
+- Can you recommend an engineer?

 As the regulatory authority, Council cannot recommend a business or person as this could form an improper influence in the decisions of others and could be seen to be a conflict of interest when assessing the application.

 I cannot afford what the engineer has quoted me.
 What should I do?